Composable Commerce: Composing Content-Rich Experiences with a Headless CMS

 Unfortunately, many businesses have found that their existing monolithic platforms can’t support them in these endeavors and have found a need to turn to new approaches that leverage cloud-native technologies and headless architecture.
 According to Gartner, “by 2023, 50% of new commerce capabilities will be incorporated as API-centric SaaS services.”
 In order to combine these capabilities, organizations will need to embrace composable commerce.

-In this article, we’ll dive into the concept of composability, explain why composable commerce is taking center stage and show you how you can build composable experiences with the help of a headless CMS like CrafterCMS.
+In this article, we’ll dive into the concept of composability, explain why composable commerce is taking center stage and show you how you can build e-commerce experiences with the help of a composable CMS like CrafterCMS.

 Explaining the Rise of Composability